Skip to main content

 Supported by: Dance City, Newcastle and Rajika Puri, USA

-Image description: Aditi Mangaldas, a 63 year-old Gujarati woman, is pictured on a close up on a bare stage bathed in a vivid pink light.
+Image description: Aditi Mangaldas, a 63 year-old woman, is pictured on a close up on a bare stage bathed in a vivid pink light.
 She wears a simple beige top and trousers and her hair is loose around her shoulders.
 She is crouched onto one knee with the other leg extending beside her.
 Her hands are held up and out, palms facing away as if in surrender.
 Her expression looks concerned and cautious.

 Header image © Von Fox Promotions

-Nearest Tube is
+Nearest tube is

 Angel